-ENGL0110 Critical Reading And Writing I: The Academic Essay
+ENGL0900 (formerly 0110) Critical Reading And Writing I: The Academic Essay

 An introduction to university-level writing.
 Students produce and revise multiple drafts of essays, practice essential skills of paragraph organization, and develop techniques of critical analysis and research.
 Readings from a range of texts in literature, the media, and academic disciplines.
 Assignments move from personal response papers to formal academic essays.
-Sections 3 and 4 are reserved for first-year students.
+Sections 01, 02, 03, 04, and 05 are reserved for first-year students.

-ENGL0130 Critical Reading And Writing II: The Research Essay
+ENGL1030 (formerly 0130) Intermediate Critical Reading And Writing II: The Research Essay

 For the confident writer.
 Offers students who have mastered the fundamentals of the critical essay an opportunity to acquire the skills to write a research essay, including formulation of a research problem, use of primary evidence, and techniques of documentation.
 Individual section topics are drawn from literature, history, the social sciences, the arts, and the sciences.
+No pre-requisites.
 Writing sample may be required.

 Writing for the World Outside the University